wpilibsuite/frc-docs/source/docs/software/commandbased/subsystems.rst

 Setting Default Commands
 ------------------------

-.. note:: In the C++ command-based library, the CommandScheduler `owns` the default command objects - accordingly, the object passed to the ``SetDefaultCommand()`` method will be either moved or copied, depending on whether it is an rvalue or an lvalue.
+.. note:: In the C++ command-based library, the CommandScheduler `owns` the default command objects - accordingly, the object passed to the ``SetDefaultCommand()`` method will be either moved or copied, depending on whether it is an rvalue or an lvalue (`rvalue/lvalue explanation <http://thbecker.net/articles/rvalue_references/section_01.html>`__).
 The examples here ensure that move semantics are used by casting to an rvalue with ``std::move()``.

 "Default commands" are commands that run automatically whenever a subsystem is not being used by another command.